-Contemporary Perspectives in the Study of Lifelong Learning
+Contemporary Perspectives in the

+Study of Lifelong Learning

-0.5 unit A consideration of key contemporary contributors to studies in lifelong learning.
+A consideration of key contemporary contributors to studies in lifelong learning.
 This course engages students in an in-depth examination of the theories and practices of select contemporary topics in the field.